 If you are trying to find ways of saving costs on marketing material, you are not alone.
 Ever since the marketing pioneer John Wanamaker (1838-1922) coined the phrase “Half the money I spend on advertising is wasted; the trouble is I don´t know which half”, marketing executives and design professionals have been trying to find ways of saving costs on marketing materials.

 To see where the opportunity exists to save costs, it’s worth looking at the overall budget and seeing where you’re spending your money.
-Great photography, video, graphic design and copywriting are essential elements of marketing campaigns.
-Without that original creative you’d have nothing to market with.
-Creative providers don’t usually react well to hard negotiation and it’s easy to have the end product suffer because they feel ‘lowballed’.
+Great photography, video, graphic design, and copywriting are essential elements of marketing campaigns.
+Without that original creative, you’d have nothing to market with.
+Creative providers don’t usually react well to hard negotiation, and it’s easy to have the end product suffer because they feel ‘lowballed.’

-Execution costs matter too – whether you’re buying print or digital ads, radio or TV spots, paid search or printed collateral.
-It’s hard to negotiate with Facebook, Google or Twitter.
+Execution costs matter too – whether you’re buying print or digital ads, radio or TV spots paid search, or printed collateral.
+It’s hard to negotiate with Facebook, Google, or Twitter.
 If your spend is substantial, you can negotiate hard using volume and annual spend with local radio and TV stations, squeezing every second of airtime at prime spots for your brand.

 When it comes to printed collateral, it’s a different story.
 Printing has changed radically in the past decade with a huge amount of automation that has dramatically reduced the production time and costs of printing using lithographic presses.
-New printing technologies including digital presses – where runs can be as low as one copy – and inkjet devices, which produce stunning graphics, are really accessible from a cost perspective, yet still present opportunities for saving costs on marketing material.
+New printing technologies, including digital presses – where runs can be as low as one copy – and inkjet devices, which produce stunning graphics, are really accessible from a cost perspective yet still present opportunities for saving costs on marketing material.

 Saving Costs on Marketing Material was Difficult in the Past

-In the past you were often ‘tied’ to a printer or a graphic designer because they held your artwork and in a way that dictated what your printed collateral was going to cost.
+In the past, you were often ‘tied’ to a printer or a graphic designer because they held your artwork and in a way that dictated what your printed collateral was going to cost.
 Today, the landscape is different.
-If you can get your hands on a professionally produced print ready PDF you can get your own quotes and cut out wasted costs or even kickbacks.
+If you can get your hands on a professionally produced print-ready PDF, you can get your own quotes and cut out wasted costs or even kickbacks.

 Create an Environment for Lower-Cost Production

 This strategy should be made clear at the pitch or bid process and should be included in a written contract with your creative suppliers.
-Models and other talent (or their parents in the case of children) should have signed releases specifying the usage of the material and the fees payable.
+Models and other talent (or their parents in the case of children) should have signed releases specifying the material's usage and the fees payable.
 Each one should assign their copyright to you to use as you wish in a formal copyright assignment form.
 You should also ensure that before final payment is made that the ‘raw elements’ for the campaign are documented in detail, each with an explanation of version, usage with the commissioned or licensed photography, video or fonts included documented in and passed to you for checking before payment.
-It’s important that the file and folder naming convention for all assets make sense to you and that in a heartbeat you can understand what every asset is and where you can find it.
+It’s important that the file and folder naming convention for all assets makes sense to you and that in a heartbeat, you can understand what every asset is and where you can find it.

-Free one-to-one on boarding
+Free one-to-one onboarding